Frequently Asked Questions

 3] I provide extra services to your treatments when indicated (acupressure, moxibustion, cupping, exercise, and/or nutritional suggestions) at no extra charge.

 4] I take my time with you.
 The initial treatment lasts about 75 minutes and follow-up treatments last 50-60 minutes.
 I try very hard to stay on time, and if I am running late, it's usually no more than a few minutes.
 I realize that your time is valuable.

 5] Only the highest quality products (needles and moxa imported from Japan) are ever used or prescribed (in the case of herbal preparations).

-6] Flexible appointment options are available, including many evenings and some Saturday mornings.
-For Saturday appointments, call 404-949-0550.
-Please give at least 48 hours advance notice for cancellations/rescheduling of Saturday appointments, and at least 24 hours advance notice for weekday appointments.)
-This is a courtesy to allow the appointment to be filled by someone who may be waiting, or it may allow me to do something else that I need to do if I know about it in time.
+6] Flexible appointment options are available, including many evenings.
+Please give at least 48 hours advance notice for cancellations/rescheduling of appointments.
+This is a courtesy to allow the appointment to be filled by someone who may be waiting, or it may allow office staff to do something else if informed in time.
 Please care enough to notify the office well in advance whenever possible.